terraware/terraware-server/KEYCLOAK.md

       - view-users
    10. Click the "Credentials" tab.
    11. Copy the value of the "client secret" field; you'll be using it later.
+5. Create a role that will identify the synthetic Keycloak users for API clients.
+   1. Click "Roles" in the left navbar.
+   2. Click "Add Role" in the header bar of the list of roles.
+   3. Enter a role name of `api-client`.
+(You can use a different name if you prefer, but we'll use that name in these instructions.)
+   4. Click "Save."
+6. Create a group that grants the new role to API clients.
+   1. Click "Groups" in the left navbar.
+   2. Click "New" in the header bar of the list of groups.
+   3. Use a group name of `api-clients`.
+(If you choose a different name, you will have to override a configuration setting as described later.)
+   4. Click "Save."
+   5. Click the "Role Mappings" tab.
+   6. Select "api-client" in the list of available roles and click "Add selected."
+7. Create an authentication flow that only allows users with the API client role to authenticate.
+   1. Click "Authentication" in the left navbar.
+   2. Click "New" in the header bar of the list of authentication flows.
+   3. Set "Alias" to `API Client Authentication`.
+(You can use a different name if you prefer.)
+   4. Click "Save."
+   5. Click "Add execution" in the header bar.
+   6. Select "Username Validation".
+   7. Click "Save".
+   8. Click "Add execution" again.
+   9. Select "Password."
+   10. Click "Save."
+   11. Click the "Required" radio button on the "Password" line.
+   12. Click "Add flow" in the header bar.
+   13. Set "Alias" to `Require API Client Role`.
+(You can use a different name if you prefer.)
+   14. Click "Save."
+   15. Click the "Conditional" radio button on the "Require API Client Role" line.
+   16. From the "Actions" drop-down on the "Require API Client Role" line, click "Add execution."
+   17. Select "Condition - User Role."
+   18. Click "Save."
+   19. Click the "Required" radio button on the "Condition - User Role" line.
+   20. From the "Actions" drop-down on the "Condition - User Role" line, click "Config."
+   21. Set "Alias" to `api-client`.
+   22. Set "User role" to `api-client`.
+   23. Set "Negate output" to "On."
+   24. Click "Save."
+   25. Click "API Client Authentication" in the navigation links at the top of the page.
+   26. From the "Actions" drop-down on the "Require API Client Role" line, click "Add execution."
+   27. Select "Deny Access."
+   28. Click "Save."
+   29. Click the "Required" radio button on the "Deny Access" line.
+8. Create a Keycloak client that terraware-server API clients will use to request access tokens.
+   1. Click "Clients" in the left navbar.
+   2. Click "Create" in the header bar of the list of clients.
+   3. Set the client ID to `api`.
+Leave the other fields set to their default values.
+   4. Click "Save."
+   5. Set "Standard Flow Enabled" to "Off."
+   6. Click "Authentication Flow Overrides" to expand that section of the page.
+   7. Set "Browser Flow" to "API Client Authentication."
+   8. Set "Direct Grant Flow" to "API Client Authentication."
+   9. Click "Save."

 ### Terraware-server environment variables

 You'll need to run Keycloak to authenticate to terraware-server, and terraware-server needs to know how to communicate with Keycloak, which requires setting four environment variables.
+You can also override some defaults with additional optional environment variables.
 If you work at Terraformation then ask a fellow developer for the values of these environment variables (likely in the Terraformation 1Password Eng Infra Vault).

 | Variable | Description
 | --- | ---